wtfuii/SpringVueMultipage/README.md

 I chose Pebble as template engine because it supports inheritance and uses almost the same syntax as Jinja2 in the Python world.

+Due to the fact that page content can be rendered either on the frontend or on the backend, HMR is not supported with this boilerplate.

 To build a runnable JAR file that includes all the frontend assets, just run `bootJar` with Gradle.
 During development, run `bootRun` and `npm run watch` in parallel.